SensorsINI/dnd_hls/qmlpf/ReadMe.md

 ```
 ## to test accuracy of the latest model
+We rewrote qtest to qtestaccelerate for accelerating the speed of generating the input for mlpf.

- unzip the quantized-mlpf-runrocdata.rar and driytrue.rar and put the npy files under the same folder with the qtestaccelerate.py.
+Un-rar the archived quantized-mlpf-runrocdata.rar and driytrue.rar and put the npy files under the same folder with the qtestaccelerate.py.
 ```
 cd MLPTrainScripts
 python qtestaccelerate.py dri 62000